maudis73/skupper-example/README.md

 ## Step 3: Set up your namespaces

-Use `kubectl create namespace` to create the namespaces you wish to use (or use existing namespaces).
-Use `kubectl config set-context` to set the current namespace for each session.
+Use `oc create namespace` to create the namespaces you wish to use (or use existing namespaces).
+Use `oc project` to set the current namespace for each session.

 _**Console for ns1:**_